Automattic/themes/verso/readme.txt

 == Description ==

 Verso pays tribute to the revered Portuguese writer and poet Fernando Pessoa, and his various pseudonyms.
 Its minimalist design features a black and white color scheme, complemented by an elegant serif font.
-Verso\'s carefully crafted templates boast a comfortable content width and meticulously considered white space that create a calming and immersive reading experience, ideal for the appreciation of poetry.
+Verso's carefully crafted templates boast a comfortable content width and meticulously considered white space that create a calming and immersive reading experience, ideal for the appreciation of poetry.

 == Changelog ==